-The bottom line is that K-12 and post-secondary schools must ensure they do not create social media policies that violate state laws and our Constitution.
+The bottom line is that K-12 and post-secondary schools must ensure they do not create social media policies that violate state/federal laws and/or our Constitution.
 Its ironic that social media was intended to expand the freedom of speech; unfortunately, the reality is that some institutions that don't like the messages being created are using social media to curtail free speech rights.

 Copyright 2013 by the Law Office of Bradley S. Shear, LLC All rights reserved.